Protein, Fasting, and the mTOR Pathway

 Depending on system needs (or stress), mTOR may promote cell growth and proliferation, or simply maintain homeostasis.
 Its role in maintenance and repair includes the vital cellular “house-cleaning” function of autophagy.
 In this process, dead cells and cellular debris are consumed and recycled by the body.

-When mTOR is activated, it suppresses this important autophagy function, since cells stay in growth mode.
+When the mTOR pathway is activated, it suppresses this important autophagy function, since cells stay in growth mode.
 Therefore, this also leads to an accumulation of cellular “trash” that further erodes health.

 Thus, the more we eat, and the more often we eat, the more we risk “unwanted” or excessive mTOR activation.
 This includes all macronutrients—even fat, which at least in the laboratory has also been shown to activate mTOR [2].

 Striking the right balance of macronutrients can be tricky.
 Science suggests we should be “low carb” for its health benefits (compared to standard Western fare), which necessarily increases the protein/fat percentages.
-Keto dieters may reduce their contribution of calories from protein to 10 to 15 percent, while most Paleo devotees shoot for the recommended 19 to 35 percent.
+Keto dieters may reduce their contribution of calories from protein to 10 to 15%, while most Paleo devotees shoot for the recommended 19 to 35%.
 [3] (Bear in mind, that The Paleo Diet have taken a strong stance that a healthy diet is about the foods we eat, not the particular macronutrient ratios.)

 General nutrition guidelines suggest we consume around 0.6 to 0.8 grams of protein per kilogram of bodyweight.
 Some nutritionists allow a higher amount for elite athletes, body building, and vigorous resistance training, but this tends to vary with each nutritionist’s background.
 Furthermore, these figures may not reflect common ancestral calorie percentages.